mdurkac/pit-mutator-testing/README.md

 # Project for running PIT mutation testing with different mutators

 Project for demonstrating mutators from the thesis.
-Mutator `PERMIT_ALL_ON_AUTHENTICATED_MUTATOR` is missing, because having whole Spring project working with integration tests is necessary.
+Mutator `SQL_INJECTION_OK_WITH_JDBC` is missing, because it requires not trivial database application to run integration tests on.
 Mutator `USE_WEAK_PSEUDO_RANDOM_NUMBER_GENERATOR_MUTATOR` is also missing, because testing if random number was generated from `java.util.Random` or `java.security.SecureRandom` is not trivial.

 ## Usage